George Griffin (rugby league)

-He has previously played for Hull Kingston Rovers, the London Broncos, and the Salford Red Devils in the Super League.
-He has spent time at Gateshead Thunder in the Championship 1 on dual registration from Hull KR, and at the Wakefield Trinity Wildcats in the Super League on loan from Salford.
+He has previously played for Hull Kingston Rovers, London Broncos, Salford Red Devils, and Castleford Tigers in the Super League.
+He has spent time at Gateshead Thunder in the Championship 1 on dual registration from Hull KR, and at Wakefield Trinity Wildcats in the Super League on loan from Salford.

 Background

 Griffin was born in Oxford, Oxfordshire, England.
 He is the younger brother to Josh and Darrell Griffin.

 Griffin previously played rugby union while growing up in Oxford, before moving to rugby league alongside his brothers.
 He played as a junior for Stanley Rangers.

+In October 2023, working together with former Castleford teammate Bureta Faraimo, Griffin released a children's book titled Harvey Hippo Finds His Talent.
+His follow-up book, Harvey Hippo Joins The Band, was commissioned in May 2024 and released in October 2024.

 Career

 Hull Kingston Rovers

 Griffin signed for Hull Kingston Rovers on a two-year deal in September 2011.
 He had been playing in Australia for the Queanbeyan Kangaroos, a feeder team to the Canberra Raiders, and was originally set to sign for Crusaders until they withdrew from Super League.

 Griffin made his Super League debut for Hull KR against the Widnes Vikings on 29 July 2012.
 He went on to make a total of 20 appearances throughout his 2 seasons at Hull KR.